 What To Do After Your Home Is Flood Damaged

-Flood water is often dangerous, due to the speed, depth, hidden obstacles or contamination in the fast-flowing water.
-The most critical thing to do is to make sure that you and your family remain safe!
-Either move to upper parts of your home and call for assistance as soon as you can, or leave the property by a safe, dry route straight away.
-If anyone remains in the flooded property and the mains electricity supply was not turned off before the flood, do not touch any electrical appliances until you are told it is safe to do so and stay out of floodwater at all costs.
+Because of the speed, depth, concealed impediments, and contaminants in fast-flowing water, flood water is typically perilous.
+The most important thing to remember is to keep yourself and your family safe!
+Either go to the upper levels of your home and ask for help as quickly as possible, or leave the property immediately through a safe, dry path.
+If anyone remains in the flooded property and the mains electricity supply was not cut off before the flood, do not touch any electrical items until you are told it is safe to do so, and keep as far away from the floodwater as possible.

 Call 999 if there is any threat to life.